ecnivs/SpaceArena/README.md

 # Space Arena Game
 ## Overview
-Space Arena is a two-player space battle game.
+Space Arena is a 2P space battle game.
 Players control spaceships, navigating an arena filled with dynamic obstacles and power-ups.
 The objective is to outmaneuver and outlast your opponent.

 ## Features
 * Two-Player Mode